100 Notable alumni of

 -

 Thomas Michael Menino was an American politician who served as the mayor of Boston, from 1993 to 2014.
 He was the city's longest-serving mayor.
 He was elected mayor in 1993 after first serving three months in the position of "acting mayor" following the resignation of his predecessor Raymond Flynn (who had been appointed United States ambassador to the Holy See).
-Before serving as mayor, Menino was a member of Boston City Council and had been elected president of the City Council in 1993.
+Before serving as mayor, Menino was a member of the Boston City Council and had been elected president of the City Council in 1993.

 -